-- Antibodies of the class IgG should not be analysed with this mixture. - It is possible to check the efficacy of the IgG/RF absorbent for an individual patient sample by performing an IgG test in parallel to the IgM test using the mixture.
-If the IgG test is negative, the IgM result can be considered as reliable. - The calibrator and controls are ready for use, do not dilute them.
+- Antibodies of the class IgG should not be analyzed with this mixture. - It is possible to check the efficacy of the IgG/RF absorbent for an individual patient sample by performing an IgG test in parallel to the IgM test using the mixture.
+If the IgG test is negative, the IgM result can be considered as reliable. - The calibrator and controls containing IgM antibodies are pre-diluted and ready for use, do not dilute them.